DimitrisZisis/4CseqR/README.md

 FragmentEnds=fragment.ends(filteredLibraryName,fragment__start_min,fragment_start_plus,fragment_end_plus,fragment_end_min)

 ```
-The resulting table with fragment ends is saved in .bed format and is used in bedtools to create the fasta file which will be input to the mapping procedure.
+The resulting table with fragment ends is saved in .bed format and is used in bedtools to create the fasta file which will be the input to the mapping procedure.
 A script (*getfasta.sh*) has been provided for this reason.

 **2. Data Preprocessing**